JonathonEngland25/d2pt-meta-hero-grid-updater/memory-bank/progress.md

 - Restart the app and verify the manual path persists.
 - Optionally, clear the manual path (feature for future) and confirm the app returns to automatic detection.

-## Step 11: Backup Existing Grid with Warning Logic (Completed)
+## Step 10: Backup Existing Grid with Warning Logic (Completed)
 - Implemented logic in the main process (main.js) to back up the existing hero_grid_config.json as hero_grid_config_backup.json before replacing it.
 - On the first run, the app shows a warning dialog to inform the user that the backup will be overwritten on each update.
-This warning is only shown once (unless running in silent/background mode).
+This warning is only shown once.
 - The backup step is now triggered from the UI before downloading and replacing the grid.
 - Status messages are shown in the UI for backup and download steps.